isakess/learning-library/oci-library/oci-hol/oci-quick-start/oci-quick-start.md

       sudo fdisk /dev/VOLUME_NAME -l
       </copy>
       ```
+      *NOTE: VOLUME_NAME should be replaced by the string starting with 'sd' that you identified as the block volume storage in part 4.*

       **For example: sudo fdisk /dev/sdb -l**
       Wait for formatting to complete

 6. Create a file system on the block volume, Enter Command:
-      **NOTE:** <VOLUME_NAME> should be replaced by the string starting with 'sd' that you identified as the block volume storage in the previous step.

       ```
       <copy>